iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 or [_dependency graph_](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 Let's create a second stage chained to the outputs of `prepare.dvc`, to perform feature extraction.
-And a third one (chained to the outputs of `featurize.dvc`) for training an ML model based on the features:
+And a third one for training a machine learning model, based on the features:

 ```dvc
 $ dvc run -f featurize.dvc \